Updated: June 2022

-Most vapers develop a preference for the PG/VG ratio of their juices over time.
+Most vapers develop a preference for the VG:PG ratio of their juices over time.
 Cloud-chasers tend to prefer high-VG juices, because they produce thicker vapour and bigger clouds.
-However, if you’re looking to maximise your flavour, high VG juices don’t quite cut it.
+If flavour is your main concern, though, things get a little more complicated.

-As well as the amount of airflow, the position of the airflow holes is also important.
+As well as the amount of airflow, the position of the airflow holes in the coils is also important.
 The airflow holes on most atomizers open up at the side of your coil, and although this can work well, there is a better layout.

 When the airflow holes are underneath your coils, the direct path up to the mouthpiece improves the flavour.
 Many sub ohm tanks have this setup as standard, and it’s one of the reasons they can provide such great flavour.

 The position of the airflow holes is an especially crucial consideration for flavour-chasers shopping for a dripping atomizer.
 Choose options with under-coil airflow holes over those with side airflow every time.

 You might not think the drip tip you use influences the flavour you get, but it does.
 The trend with modern tanks and atomizers is towards larger-bore (i.e. wider) drip tips.
 This produces an airier vape and is good for cool vapour and cloud production.

 As with airflow settings, though, this isn’t ideal for flavour.
 If you get a tank or atomizer that comes with a wide-bore drip tip, try switching it for a narrower-bore one to boost your flavour.